da-phil/SDC-Traffic-Sign-Classifier-Project/writeup_template.md

 * validation set accuracy: 0.971
 * test set accuracy: 0.973

-Surprisingly model1 - although having way less parameters - scored a higher overall accuracy compared to model2.
+The deeper model1 scored a higher overall accuracy compared to model2 which is wider and has almost the same amount of parameters.
-Because validation and test accuracy are slightly different for model1 I think there is a higher degree of overfitting in model1, whereas model2 has very similar accuracy values, meaning that the model generalizes better on the presented data due to higher amount of parameters.
+Because validation and test accuracy are slightly different for model1 I think there is a slightly higher degree of overfitting in model1, whereas model2 has very similar accuracy values, meaning that the model generalizes better on the presented data.

-One common justification for adjusting an architecture would be due to overfitting or underfitting.
-A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.

-Testing on the test dataset gives an accuracy of 97.4% accuracy, where the accuracies are distributed among the class as follows:
+When testing model1 on each class in the test set the accuracy is unexpectedly inbalanced across all classes, especially class 27 and 30 show quite low accuracy.

+![pred_tf_test2]

+I therefore carefully trained the network for only a few epochs with a biased training set which only consisted of training examples from class 27 and 30.
+After this fine-tuning the prediction accuracy distribution looks way better:

 ![pred_tf_test1]

-This distribution clearly shows that the network might have the largest errors with classes 27 and 30 when evaluated on new images.
+This distribution clearly shows that the network still might have the largest errors with classes 27 and 30 when evaluated on new images.
+One reason for this inbalance might be the low count of examples in all datasets, especially for class 27 (training: 210, validation: 30, test: 60).

 ### Test a Model on New Images